iammaguire/MeetC2/README.md

 exec BEACON cmd
 download BEACON file

+After selecting an active beacon with user shellcode may be injected into another process.
+List processes with plist and provide the shellcode command with the path to the data as well as the PID.

 However if you select a beacon with the use command you can exempt the beacon identification.
 Beacon identification can be replaced with * to schedule the operation for all live beacons.